Q: What’s the best way to register for trips?

 Q:How do I know my credit card is safe?

 A: Your online payment is always handled in the most secure way through PayPal.
-The registration
+Other credit cards

 Q: I’m attending the festival with friends.
 Can I register for them, too?

 A: Yes!
-This year we’ve built in the option for you to order up to 3 additional tickets simultaneously,
+There is an option for you to order up to 3 additional tickets simultaneously,

 ensuring that you and your friends or family will be on the same field trip.